kiplarp/google-fiber-bi-analysis/README.md

 ```

 **Result**: This consolidation created a comprehensive dataset with 850,000+ records spanning 24 months, enabling market-level analysis of support patterns and the development of market-specific predictive models for repeat caller identification.

+**Schema Documentation**: For detailed information about the consolidated table structure, column definitions, and data types, see the [Market Consolidated Schema Documentation](/docs/data_dictionary/market_consolidated_schema.md).

 ## Project Structure